Logiqx/gps-details/docs/devices/garmin/developer/gnss-config.md

 ### Test Cases

+Supported API levels can be found on the developer page that lists [compatible devices](https://developer.garmin.com/connect-iq/compatible-devices/).

+These test cases show the expected order of GNSS configurations for consideration by the above code.

-#### API Level 3.1.0
+#### API Level 3.1

-There is no mechanism to choose the GNSS configuration with Connect IQ 3.1.0.
+There is no mechanism to choose the GNSS configuration with API level 3.1.

+Note: Galileo and GLONASS are supported by these watches, but Connect IQ apps such as APPro Windsurf will be limited to standard GPS.

 | Watch          | GNSS Chipset    | Config |
 | -------------- | --------------- | :----: |